-Indicator Annual / Interim Assessment trigger Performance 1 April 2015 - 31 March 2016 Performance 1 April
+Indicator Annual / Interim Assessment trigger Performance 1 April Performance 1 April

-Monitoring Target 2016 - 31 March 2017
+Monitoring Target 2015 - 31 March 2016 2016 - 31 March 2017

-Amount of highly vulnerable 1 application permitted for No applications were
+Amount of highly vulnerable No applications permitted 1 application permitted for No applications were No applications were

 development (by TAN15 for highly vulnerable highly vulnerable permitted for highly permitted for highly

-paragraph 5.1 development development in C1 and C2 development in C1 or C2 vulnerable development vulnerable development in
+paragraph 5.1 development development in C1 and C2 development in C1 or C2 flood vulnerable development vulnerable development in

-category) permitted in C1 and flood risk zone contrary to flood risk zone contrary to in the C1 or C2 flood risk the C1 or C2 flood risk
+category) permitted in C1 and flood risk zone contrary to risk zone contrary to NRW in the C1 or C2 flood risk the C1 or C2 flood risk zone

-C2 flood risk zones not NRW advice.
-NRW advice. zone contrary to NRW zone contrary to NRW
+C2 flood risk zones not NRW advice. advice. zone contrary to NRW contrary to NRW advice.

-meeting all TAN15 tests Note: The LPA will be advice. advice.
+meeting all TAN15 tests Note: The LPA will be advice.

 (paragraph 6.2 i-v). required to refer all

-applications which they are Provisional
+applications which they are

 minded to approve for the

 development of emergency

 services or highly vulnerable

 development, where the

 whole of the land where the

 development is proposed to

 be located, is within C2 flood

 zone, to the Welsh

 Ministers.
 In the case of

 residential development, the

 threshold for notifying the

-Welsh Ministers is set at 10
+Welsh Ministers is set at 10 or

-or more dwellings, including
+more dwellings, including

 flats.

-L nats.

-Xx highly vulnerable development applications were permitted during this AMR period, however not one application was approved contrary to NRW advice.
+Records indicate that no highly vulnerable development applications were permitted during this AMR period, which was contrary to NRW advice.